 Location: Riggs Library

-Join us for a special reading and conversation with newly appointed Lannan Visiting Chair, Rabih Alameddine.
+Join us for a special reading and talk featuring newly appointed Lannan Visiting Chair, Rabih Alameddine.

 Accommodation requests related to a disability should be made by October 10th to Patricia Guzman, 202-687-6294, firstname.lastname@example.org.
 A good faith effort will be made to fulfill requests made after October 10th.

 From The Wrong End of the Telescope

 Sumaiya and her family rode the bus while Emma, Rodrigo, and I followed in the car.
 Luckily, we’d decided not to take my Opel that morning.
 Emma’s rental Honda was much more comfortable.
 In the back seat, I suddenly felt exhausted and sluggish.
 Drowsiness overwhelmed me.
 Talking to me through the rearview mirror, Emma suggested that I close my eyes for a bit.
 It would be at least half an hour before we reached Moria.
 I fell asleep before she finished her sentence.

 I dreamt of my mother, of my father, of sitting before them as an adult, all of us underwater in the Mediterranean, something like that, everything fleeting and hollow.
 I heard strange knocking noises, as if I were in an aquarium with some child knocking on the glass, my head echoing back.
 And indeed it was a child who woke me—or rather five of them—four boys and a little girl, all in clothes that had seen better days if they’d ever had a good one.
 The kids stepped back from the car as soon as I turned, all of them giggling.
 I’d slept for hours, my head leaning against the rear window.